 First Place Kids (FPK) is a unique child care assistance program located within First Place Family Center.
 FPK provides families experiencing homelessness with access to early childhood education and care for children ages 0-5.

 The Night Shelter Annex is a 90-day wraparound case management and shelter program for families experiencing homelessness in Lane County.
 To qualify for the Night Shelter Annex, families must be registered at First Place Family Center.

 The Girls Youth House serves unaccompanied teens experiencing homelessness in Lane County, age 16 to 18, who identify as female.
 Services include up to two years of transitional housing, wraparound case management, and personalized support.

 St. Vincent de Paul’s supportive housing programs provide individualized support and advocacy, short-term rental and utility assistance, deposit assistance, and referrals to qualifying participants, including robust Veteran Services.

 SVdP offers a variety of supportive housing programs to low-income veterans and their families.
-This includes rapid rehousing and homelessness prevention through Supportive Services for Veteran Families (SSSVF), housing and VA-referred shelter through Vet LIFT, and transitional housing through Veterans Housing Project (VHP).
+This includes rapid rehousing and homelessness prevention through Supportive Services for Veteran Families (SSVF), housing and VA-referred shelter through Vet LIFT, and transitional housing through Veterans Housing Project (VHP).

 Connections Rapid Rehousing